-The principal investigators in our faculty represent a broad spectrum of research interests.
-Current active studies include early-phase trials of novel neuromuscular blockers, and volunteer subject studies using anesthetic drugs to investigate human consciousness and memory.
-Patient-oriented studies include interests in postoperative delirium and cognitive dysfunction, transesophageal echo, clotting dysfunction, pain phenotyping and novel approaches to postoperative and chronic pain, postoperative and postobstetric nausea and vomiting, cerebral oximetry, and critical care outcomes.
-The clinical research conducted by the Department features in leading specialty journals, including Anesthesiology, and in high-impact general medical journals, including JAMA.
+Some of the current studies include early-phase trials of novel neuromuscular blockers, and volunteer subject studies using anesthetic drugs to investigate human consciousness and memory.
+Patient-oriented clinical research includes interests in postoperative delirium and cognitive dysfunction, transesophageal echo, clotting dysfunction, pain phenotyping and new approaches to postoperative and chronic pain.

 Led by Dr. Kane O. Pryor, an experienced researcher and founding member of the Neurological Outcomes Network for Surgery (NEURONS) research group, the division employs a full-time research nurse coordinator, seven research assistants, a regulatory administrator, and a statistical consultant.
 The team provides full support for the successful development, oversight, and publication of scientifically rigorous clinical research in leading specialty journals and in high-impact general medical journals.